-Reversal on Lease Classification & Expense Recognition
+Reversal of Lease Classification & Expense Recognition Changes

 In our review of the FASB and IASB tentative conclusions reached in April, we noted that the Boards had agreed to